zspine/docs/core/design.md

 # General Design Considerations

-Because to create a working web API you only need to describe the structure of data to expose, API Platform is both [a "design-first" and "code-first"](https://swagger.io/blog/api-design/design-first-or-code-first-api-development/) API framework.
+Since you only need to describe the structure of the data to expose, API Platform is both [a "design-first" and "code-first"](https://swagger.io/blog/api-design/design-first-or-code-first-api-development/)
+API framework.
 However, the "design-first" methodology is strongly recommended: first you design the **public shape** of API endpoints.

 To do so, you have to write a plain old PHP object representing the input and output of your endpoint.
 This is the class that is [marked with the `@ApiResource` annotation](../distribution/index.md).